SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Introduction

 In this paper, we propose a stable differentiable framework for causal discovery in multivariate dynamical systems with lagged and instantaneous effects.
-We study a structural vector autoregression (VAR) SEM where lagged edges represent the temporal propagation and the instantaneous edges represent intra-slice causal relationships.
+We study a nonlinear dynamic structural equation model (SEM) of order $L$, where we consider a special case of the linear structural vector autoregressive model (VAR).
+Here the lagged edges represent the temporal propagation and the instantaneous edges represent intra-slice causal relationships.
 Motivated from the stability aspects of the SDCD model by \cite{nazaret2023stable}, we present a two-step approach for dynamic causal discovery.
 Stage 1 conducts a node wise predictive screening over a time window to find candidate masks for lag-specific and instantaneous edges.
 Stage 2 refined these candidate masks through optimization of a likelihood based objective function, along with enforcing the spectral acyclicity penalty on the instantaneous block.
 This design ensures that the instantaneous block is acyclic while retaining the strengths of differentiable optimization while avoiding the problems of earlier smooth constraints \cite{zheng2018dags, nazaret2023stable}.
-We summarize our contributions to the paper below: \begin{itemize} \item We formulate causal discovery for dynamical systems using lag-specific adjacency matrices and instantaneous DAG components, bridging structural VAR models with stable differentiable causal discovery. \item We extend the two stage pruning and constraint approach of SDCD to the time series domain by screening candidate parents within a lagged predictor window prior to enforcing acyclicity constraint on the instantaneous matrix. \item We provide population level guarantees proving that Stage 1 preserves all true causal parents within the chosen temporal window, and that the acyclicity of the instantaneous dependencies implies acyclicity of the time unrolled graph. \item We evaluate \textsc{SC3D} on both synthetic and benchmark dynamical systems and demonstrate improved causal structure recovery over existing baselines. \end{itemize}
+We summarize our contributions to the paper below: \begin{itemize} \item We formulate causal discovery for dynamical systems using lag-specific adjacency matrices and instantaneous DAG components, bridging structural VAR models with stable differentiable causal discovery. \item We introduce a two stage screening and constrained refinement approach for temporal causal discovery, by screening candidate parents within a lagged predictor window prior to enforcing acyclicity constraint on the instantaneous matrix. \item We provide population level guarantees proving that Stage 1 preserves all true causal parents within the chosen temporal window, and that the acyclicity of the instantaneous dependencies implies acyclicity of the time unrolled graph. \item We evaluate \textsc{SC3D} on synthetic, benchmark and real-world temporal datasets, demonstrating improved causal structure recovery over existing baselines. \end{itemize}